Webster Avenue

 Webster Avenue is a major north–south thoroughfare in the Bronx, New York City, United States.
 It stretches for 5.8 mi from Melrose, where it begins as a continuation of Melrose Avenue, to the Bronx–Westchester county line, where it continues north as Bronx River Road.
 There are no subway lines along this thoroughfare, unlike the streets it parallels—Jerome Avenue, The Grand Concourse, and White Plains Road, which all have subway lines (the IRT Jerome Avenue Line, IND Concourse Line, and IRT White Plains Road Line, respectively)—but until 1973, Webster Avenue north of Fordham Road was served by the Third Avenue Elevated, served by the 8 train.

 History

-Webster Avenue was surveyed after the Civil War and lengthened in 1879.
-It is possibly named after an engineer or surveyor who worked on the lengthening project.
+Webster Avenue was surveyed after the Civil War and lengthened in 1879 and 1882.
+According to the History in Asphalt book published by The Bronx County Historical Society, it is likely that the street was named after Department of Public Works engineer Albert L. Webster and/or surveyor Joseph O. B. Webster, who were both involved with the project to lengthen the street in the nineteenth century.